Loghinov/anagram-finder/README.md

 acre
 bee

-# Output va fi:
+The output will be:
 [act, cat]
 [tree]
 [race, care, acre]
 [bee]

-# Decizii privind proiectarea
+# Design decisions
- - Pentru aceasta informatie accesati  DESIGN.md
+- For this information, please refer to DESIGN.md